 If examinations in the outpatient clinic are not sufficient, patients go on to the monitoring unit, the heart of the Epilepsy Centre.
 Here, patients undergo video-EEG monitoring, where the patient's behaviour is recorded during a seizure.

 Important information on what happens during a seizure is gathered from simultaneous video recording and measuring of brain waves with EEG over a period of several days or weeks.
 The aim of this simultaneous double image recording is to accurately pinpoint the brain regions where the epileptic event develops.

-A completely new system was installed in 2004 and the monitoring unit was extensively renovated in 2011.
+The monitoring unit was extensively renovated in 2011 and a completely new system was installed in 2016.
 Erlangen has one of the most state-of-the-art epilepsy centres in the world.
 One special feature of the video-EEG system is that patients can move around the common and sleeping areas freely during the diagnostic procedure.
 Previously, patients had to be connected to a monitoring system with a fixed cable.
 The diagnostic data is digitally recorded and fed into the central department network.